 —Chris Romeo

-Lisa Azevedo, CEO of container security firm Containn, said one big limitation with many current container security products and services is that they are reactive, designed to detect after-the-fact security vulnerabilities.
+Lisa Azevedo, CEO of the container security firm Containn, said one big limitation with many current container security products and services is that they are reactive, designed to detect after-the-fact security vulnerabilities.
 Many container security products allow organizations to scan for and detect known security issues but do little to prevent them from happening in the first place.
 Most tools, at best, allow organizations to get a point-in-time assessment of security vulnerabilities in the container environment, she said.

 Currently available container security tools generally are good at detecting existing vulnerabilities, providing a remediation report, and pushing the work of fixing the issues back to the development team.
 A growing number use machine learning to predict vulnerabilities in software under development.
 But they don’t give security teams an opportunity to stay ahead of the curve, because by the time organizations have a chance to remediate the detected issues, new ones likely have surfaced, Azevedo said.